 Wondering what to write next I remembered my 1980s novels, though I wasn’t even sure if they had survived the major decluttering process which preceded our move.
 I managed to find the faded typescripts and read them again.
 Some of their content seemed old-fashioned and rather shocking – arrogant doctors who disrespect their patients, accept lavish hospitality from drug companies, drink alcohol before driving, sexually exploit junior colleagues – such behaviour would not be tolerated today although it would be naive to believe it never happens.
 Should I tone my text down, to avoid offending modern readers?
 But I decided to leave it largely unchanged, as an only slightly exaggerated record of how things sometimes used to be.

-The timeline of the new novel I am writing shifts between the years 1965 and 2005.
-I find a useful technique is to draw up a detailed chronology, listing the dates of the main events and the characters’ ages at the time.
-This list is not for publication, but to prevent me from making mistakes.
+The timeline of my forthcoming novel You Yet Shall Die shifts between the late 20th and early 21st centuries.
+While writing it, I found it useful to draw up a detailed chronology listing the dates of the main events and the characters’ ages at the time.
+This list, not for publication, helped to prevent me from making mistakes.

 Last night, along with two of the other authors entered for this year’s Ngaio Marsh Award, I had the pleasure of taking part in a “Murder in the Library” event in Takapuna.
 Besides describing our own books, we discussed some questions about crime fiction in general.